U.S. Debt Clock, National Debt, Financial Future

 Why National Debt Affects Everyday Finances?

 Although it is easy to view national debt as a government problem with minimal personal effect, the reality is far from that.
-National debt affects the interest rates in the economy.

 The government sells Treasury bonds to fund deficits.
 As there is more debt and investor confidence is stretched, the government may have to provide a larger payment on the bonds to attract investors.
 Those higher yields spread out to drive up borrowing costs for consumers and businesses.